 - On arrival, passengers from the UK and South Africa will be received and processed separately by public health authorities.

 - In addition to the mandatory seven-day self-isolation period (see below), a dedicated register of arriving passengers from the UK and South Africa will be opened for enhanced surveillance and active enforcement of the protocols.

 - Step 1: Complete the health declaration and contact form via Nigeria’s online International Travel Portal (nitp.ncdc.gov.ng).

-- Step 2: Upload negative PCR test results (administered within 120 hours of departure) to the online portal, and present a hard copy at check-in.
+- Step 2: Upload negative PCR test results (administered within 4 days (96 hours) of departure) to the online portal, and present documentary evidence at check-in.
 For certain countries, the test must be from specified labs.

 We urge U.S. citizens to review the above guidelines carefully to ensure full compliance.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes